-Four Audit Committee meetings were held during the year ended 31 December 2019.
-The Audit Committee has reviewed the internal audit report submitted by the independent internal control adviser.
-The Audit Committee has also reviewed the adequacy of resources, qualification and experience of staff of the Group's accounting, internal audit and financial reporting function and their training programmes and budget, and has reviewed the first quarterly results for the threemonth period ended 31 March 2019, the interim results for the six-month period ended 30 June 2019 and the third quarterly results for the nine-month ended 30 September 2019.
+Four Audit Committee meetings were held during the year ended 31 December 2021.
+The Audit Committee has reviewed the internal control review report submitted by the independent internal control adviser.
+The Audit Committee has also reviewed the adequacy of resources, qualification and experience of staff of the Group's accounting and financial reporting function and their training programmes and budget, and has reviewed the first quarterly results for the three- month period ended 31 March 2021, the interim results for the six-month period ended 30 June 2021 and the third quarterly results for the nine-month ended 30 September 2021.
 The Audit Committee has considered and recommended to the Board on change of auditor of the Company.
-The Audit Committee has reviewed the audited annual results of the Group for the year ended 31 December 2019, and considered that the Company had complied with all applicable accounting standards and requirements and had made adequate disclosure and has reviewed the remuneration of the auditor for the year ended 31 December 2019 and has recommended the Board to re-appoint ZHONGHUI ANDA CPA Limited as the auditor of the Company for the year ended 31 December 2020, subject to approval by the shareholders at the forthcoming annual general meeting expected to be held on 8 June 2020.
+The Audit Committee has reviewed the audited annual results of the Group for the year ended 31 December 2021, and considered that the Company had complied with all applicable accounting standards and requirements and had made adequate disclosure and has reviewed the remuneration of the auditor for the year ended 31 December 2021 and has recommended the Board to re-appoint ZHONGHUI ANDA CPA Limited as the auditor of the Company for the year ended 31 December 2021, subject to approval by the shareholders at the forthcoming annual general meeting expected to be held on 6 June 2022.
 The Audit Committee has also reviewed the Company's financial controls, internal control and risk management systems, and recommended the Board on risk management and internal control matters.
 The Audit Committee has also reviewed and monitored corporate governance functions as stipulated in code provision D.3.1 of the CG Code delegated by the Board.
 The attendance record of each member of the Audit Committee meeting is set out as follows:

+Attendance/

-Members Number of
+Number of

 Members meeting(s) held

-Mr. Ng Wing Cheong (Chairman) (Appointed on 14 March 2019 and

-Resigned on 8 October 2019) 3/3
+Mr. Cheung Yee Tak, Jonathan (Chairman) 4/4

 Mr. Li Chung Pong, Stephen 4/4

 Mr. Lam Chon Loi 4/4

-Mr. Cheung Yee Tak, Jonathan (Chairman) (Appointed on 8 October 2019) 1/1

-Mr. Wong Choi Chak (Resigned on 14 March 2019) 0/0